SGFGOV/medusa-strapi-repo/README.md

 ## Install

-This is the easiest bit
+This is the easiest

+#### NOTE: Please don't use create strapi-app, there will be too many configuration changes

 1. Clone the repo.
 2. Go to the medusa-strapi folder inside <yourrepo>/packages/medusa-strapi